JachymT/a-level-cs-blog/Computer Systems/1.1/1.1.3/notes.md

 <img src="https://raw.githubusercontent.com/JachymT/a-level-cs-blog/main/Computer%20Systems/1.1/1.1.3/images/7.png" height="500">

 ## RAM
-Random access memory - Fast, temporary and non-volite storage, often flash memory.
-Close to the CPU and compunicates back and forth with buses.
+Random access memory - Fast, temporary and volite memory, often flash memory.
+RAM compunicates back and forth with the CPU by buses, and information stored in RAM is processed.
+Since its close to the CPU its much faster than accessing secondary storage (hard disk).

+Holds the operting system while the computer is running

 ## ROM
-Read only memory - Non volitile memory that stores a small part of the Operating system called the BIOS.
-It initiazles the system hardware and then boots up the operating system.
+Read only memory - Non volitile, read only memory that stores a small part of the Operating system called the BIOS.
+It initiazles the system hardware and then boots up the operating system, as part of the first thing at happens when you boot up the computer.

+The initial instructions ROM stores are called the **bootstrap** and the software on ROM is called firmware.
+After this a **power-on self test (POST)** is done.
+This tells connected components to wake up and tells the CPU that they exist.
+Now the CPU can move the operating system from the hard drive to RAM.

+Some ROMs can be changed for examples cartridges in a DS, but most are soldered on to the motherboard.

 <img src="https://raw.githubusercontent.com/JachymT/a-level-cs-blog/main/Computer%20Systems/1.1/1.1.3/images/RamRomDifferences.PNG" height="500">